JakovFreund/tabletop-assistant/tasks.md

 - "(0, 10, 0, 6, 0, 0, 0) -> Goblin has taken 8 damage (COLD_RESISTANCE, POISON_RESISTANCE)"
 - Creature.cast() players can ping spells and attacks (Flint casts Icebolt and it does 3d6+5 frost damage) (Flint uses melee attack and it does 3d6+5 bludgeoning damage)
 - players can also ping consumables (prints clickable heal/addStatusEffect, consume item, TurnResource costs)
+- players don't have to ping just to get information (it's already calculated for each spell)
+- clear combat log button (with "are you sure?" prompt)
+- creature end turn displays in combat log (and start of next creature's turn)

 #### MAP TAB
 - fog of war + AC style vantage points for map discovery (or more like elden ring map location that discovers an entire area but instead its a vantage point) - make it distinct on the map